stupot42/VineHelperHAWebhooks/README.md

 If you're so inclined you can use a programme like Postman to test or `curl` from the command line.

-Alternatively you can add `- PUT` after line 20 of the automation and call the URL from a browser to see if it triggers.
+Alternatively you can add `- GET` after line 20 of the automation and call the URL from a browser to see if it triggers.

 ## Important notes